 This example creates a daily calorie deficit of 600 calories, meaning they are using 600 calories more than they are taking in.
 In this case, and with the food intake and energy output staying the same, this example would bring about a 1-pound fat (not overall weight) loss every 6 days.

 Meal prep foods

 There are many benefits to meal prep.
 One of the main benefits lies in how it educates you about which food types will help set the stage for you to achieve your goals.
-Meal prep fulfils the your health needs and contains the right combination of nutrients.
+Meal prep fulfils your health needs and contains the right combination of nutrients.

 Opting for following a meal prep plan reduces the confusion caused by nutrition.
 Leaving you free to focus on creating that calorie deficit for weight loss.

 I have outlined five different food types and their role in your weight loss journey.
 Each one has a number of benefits and in combination, they provide everything you need to succeed.

 Animal proteins are all meats and fish.
 But animal protein can also be found in milk, eggs, cheese and other sources which are derived from an animal.

 Plant-based protein sources include tofu, nuts, seeds, lentils, chickpeas, and quinoa.